carla-simulator/carla/Docs/python_api.md

 <h3>Instance Variables</h3>
 - <a name="carla.LidarMeasurement.horizontal_angle"></a>**<font color="#f8805a">horizontal_angle</font>** (_float_)
-Horizontal angle that the Lidar has rotated at the time of the measurement.
+Horizontal angle that the Lidar has rotated at the time of the measurement (in radians).
 - <a name="carla.LidarMeasurement.channels"></a>**<font color="#f8805a">channels</font>** (_int_)
 Number of lasers.
 - <a name="carla.LidarMeasurement.raw_data"></a>**<font color="#f8805a">raw_data</font>** (_bytes_)